twokul/ember-lazy-image/README.md

 [![Build Status](https://travis-ci.org/twokul/ember-lazy-image.svg)](https://travis-ci.org/twokul/ember-lazy-image)

-`ember-lazy-image` is a component that allows you to gracefully handle image loading.
+`ember-lazy-image` is a component that allows you to gracefully handle image loading (both eager and lazy).

 ### Usage